 Read our latest school report from Ofsted:

-Read our latest children's home reports from Ofsted:
+Read our children's home reports in full on the Ofsted website.

-Our high dependency service for children and young people with additional medical needs is supported by a 24-hour nursing team.
+Our nursing care for children and young people with high medical needs is supported by a 24-hour nursing and social care team.
 This service is regulated by the Care Quality Commission (CQC).
-The first and most recent report praised the way that “people’s privacy, dignity and independence were respected.
-People’s views and experiences were taken into account in the way the service was provided and delivered in relation to their care.”

 Your donation can help us to provide wonderful experiences for children and young people with multiple disabilities and complex health needs who are blind or partially sighted, at RNIB Pears Centre for Specialist Learning.Donate now